Star Festival Tanabata

 Back to Table of Contents

 Tanabata is one of the five seasonal festivals, and in each of the five festivals, there is a tradition to ward off evil spirits by eating foods that ward off evil spirits in each season.
-In addition, some regions have their own Tanabata-related food culture, each with its own meaning and origin.
+In addition, some regions have their own food culture related Tanabata, each with its own meaning and origin.
 Here are three typical Tanabata foods.

-Soumen is said to have its roots in somen, which was introduced from China and is said to have changed from "somen cake" to "somen (somen noodles).
+Somen is said to have its roots in somen, which was introduced from China and is said to have changed from Sakubei to somen noodles.

 Tanabata houtou is a cool, refreshing food made by twisting sticky houtou with azuki bean bean paste and cooling it slightly before eating.